DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 > If you run tests [concurrently](#-c-n---concurrency-n),
 > specify the total number of all browsers' instances after the `remote:` keyword.

-You can use the [--qr-code](#--qr-code) option to display QR-codes that represent the same URLs.
+You can use the [--qr-code](#--qr-code) option to display QR-codes that contain the URLs..
-Scan the QR-codes with the device on which you wish to test your application.
+Scan the QR-codes with the device you want to use to test your application.
 This connects the browsers to TestCafe and starts the tests.

 ### Browsers Accessed Through Browser Provider Plugins